Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 In fact, countries like Australia and New Zealand have banned Prime drink due to its questionable ingredients.

+Prime is marketed as a sports hydration drink.
 Even though we’ve got Gatorade, Powerade, and other kinds of sports drinks and vitamin waters, Prime Drink has taken kids by storm.

 Two boys drinking hydration or energy drinks

-What is Prime?
+What is Prime (Drink)?

 Prime makes three main products: Prime Hydration Drink, Prime Energy Drink, and Prime Hydration Plus sticks (a powder that’s added to water).
+These products come in a variety of thirst-quenching flavors: Glowberry, X, Strawberry Banana, Cherry Freeze, Ice Pop, and Strawberry Watermelon.

 Prime Hydration Drink